Associate Degree & District Collaboratives

 Although it is possible to complete, the Associate Degree while in high school, students would need to take an average of 10 hours per semester (three to four classes), including summer after the sophomore year and summer after the junior year.
 Depending on the student’s previous high school courses, courses taken would count for high school and college credits or for college credits only.

 Any previously earned college credits through a regionally accredited institution will transfer to APSU and count toward the hours required for the Associate Degree.
 Advance Placement scores must meet APSU requirements to be included; scores would need to be received directly from the College Board.
 The total amount of credit earned through Advance Placement is limited to one-half of the total number of credits required for the degree sought.

-Austin Peay is working with various counties to offer dual enrollment at a central location in the county during the academic year; summer offerings are either at the central location or on the APSU campus.
+Austin Peay is working with various counties to offer dual enrollment at a central location in the county during the academic year; summer offerings are on the APSU campus.

 Students participating in the collaborative are enrolled in nine to ten credit hours (three to four classes) per semester.
 Courses are taught on site by an APSU faculty member or online at the central location.
 Students are expected to enroll in all courses offered at the site for a particular semester but are not obligated to enroll in every semester; summer, fall and spring offerings are available.
 Transportation matters are the decision of the school system in consultation with APSU.

 Either option allows students to jumpstart their college education at a savings of more than 50 percent of regular college tuition.

 Please note that in order to participate in the district collaborative, students must have college-level math, reading and English scores to enroll in the first summer set of classes.

 Although the plans are designed primarily for rising juniors who will participate in the collaborative for two years, rising seniors may enroll in courses that are applicable to their needs and that will work with their high school schedule.
 Enrolling as a rising senior will not result in an Associate's Degree.